BruceGeLi/BruceGeLi.github.io/index.md

 [//]: # (Jan.
 2025, my PhD work got accepted by ICLR 2025, I am going to present it in Singapore.)

-Sept.
-2024, one co-authored paper got accepted by NeurIPS 2024, I am going to present it in Vancouver, Canada.
+Dec.
+2024, I presented my co-authored work in NeurIPS 2024 in Vancouver, Canada.

 Aug.
 2024, one co-authored paper got accepted by CoRL 2024.

-Jan.
-2024, my PhD work got accepted at ICLR 2024, I presented it in Vienna, Austria.
+May 2024, I presented my PhD work in ICLR 2024 in Vienna, Austria.

 ---